bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 It's just text with annoying brackets.

+## Client-Side Validation

 Ruben Somsen: 00:22:20

-So, okay, so now we have a UTXO with $1 million in their USD Tether dollars IOUs.
+Now we have a UTXO with $1 million in their USD Tether dollars IOUs.
-And when they first send them to a buyer, somebody who says, "Okay, I'll give you $1,000, you give me $1,000 worth of these coins."
+They first send them to a buyer, somebody who says, "Okay, I'll give you $1,000, you give me $1,000 worth of these coins".
-So the first thing that...

-## Client-Side Validation

-Ruben Somsen: 00:22:37

-...RGB does, is client-side validation, meaning that the JSON file that Sjors just pointed out needs to be transferred during the coin transfer.
+So the first thing that RGB does, is client-side validation, meaning that the JSON file that Sjors just pointed out needs to be transferred during the coin transfer.
-So as soon as these coins move from one owner to the next owner, you also have to provide all the data, which refers to the hash that you put in the Bitcoin blockchain.
+As soon as these coins move from one owner to the next owner, you also have to provide all the data, which refers to the hash that you put in the Bitcoin blockchain.

-Aaron van Wirdum: 00:22:55

-Right.

 Sjors Provoost: 00:22:56